NMTechie/GraphQLExperiments/Setup.md

 🔹 Sample GraphQL queries/mutations
 🔹 SQL Server views for GraphQL
-🔹 Pagination strategies (offset-based, cursor-based)
+🔹 Pagination strategies (offset-based, cursor-based) [so in nutshell the hotchocolate cursor pagination takes overhead from developer of forming sql queries for seek and also kind of making query dynamic automatically , but if your DB index is not optimized then it ultimately boils down to the fact to optimize your DB index based on your client data search mechanism

+having said that it is not that useful as the publisher of data still need to control how the DB need to be optimized and for obvious reason publisher want to restrict how you could query with a tradeoff between flexibility vs response time ]
 🔹 Error handling in GraphQL
+🔹 Mapping between Domain types and EFCore Entity types with expression builder to remove the leak/pollution about strcitness of clean arch

 https://www.youtube.com/watch?v=YL07NyBXC7M
 https://www.youtube.com/watch?v=iOQ74eYU2U4&list=PLA8ZIAm2I03g9z705U3KWJjTv0Nccw9pj